 This coffee mug cake comes complete with crumbly streusel topping in each little bite.

-I think every one of my friends–the girls, anyway–is now on Pinterest.
-(It also seems like all of my unmarried friends have a “Dream Wedding” board.
-But please, let’s not get into that right now!).
-We were talking about the site a few days ago, and one of my friends mentioned a “coffee cake in a mug” pin that taunted her every time she logged on.
+By now, I think all of my girl friends–and some of the guys too–are on Pinterest.
+We were talking about the site a few days ago, and one of my friends mentioned a “coffee cake in a mug” pin that taunted her every time she logged into her account.

-Finally she wrote down the recipe, then was horrified to learn one mug contained 720 calories and an entire day’s worth of saturated fat!
+Finally she wrote down the recipe with the intent of trying it at home, but then was horrified to learn one mug contained 720 calories and an entire day’s worth of saturated fat!